Debasish7ripathy/OpenJobApplier/readme.md

 - Thanks to the developers of Flask and other open-source libraries used in this project.
 - Special thanks to [DebasishTripathy](https://github.com/DebasishTripathy13) for developing and maintaining this project.

+## Note
+- Try to use ChatGPT if some small error occur😉